A-Awad1/calculator-app/README.md

 ## Features:

-- Perform mathematical operations like addition, subtraction, multiplication, and division
+- Perform the most mathematical operations like addition, subtraction, multiplication, and division
+- Contains delete button to remove the last inputted number.
+- Contains reset button to remove any inputted value and reset the calculator.
+- Can use both of mouse and keyboard buttons to click on the keypad.
-- Adjust between three color themes
+- Adjust between three color themes and the theme sort stored in local storage.
-- See the size of the elements adjust based on their device's screen size
+- See the size of the elements adjust based on their device's screen size.
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page.

 ## Technologies Used:

 - Vue 3
 - SCSS
-- JavaScript (ECMAScript , BOM)
+- JavaScript (ECMAScript , BOM , BOM)
 - Jest (in progress)

 <!-- **[See Website Live]()** -->